CatalystCode/JupyterCon2017/README.md

 > Designed for you to re-use for your own solutions

+To run Jupyter Notebooks directly from this Github use [Binder](http://mybinder.org/) Turn a GitHub repo into a collection of interactive notebooks

 ## Contents
 ### Education - Open Classroom
 * Microsoft Cognitive API http://aka.ms/cognitive and Azure Jupyter Python Notebooks showcasing the Microsoft Cognitive APIs which can be used across curriculum.